mysql/mysql-shell-plugins/mrs_plugin/examples/mrs_notes/readme.md

 The MrsNotesTS project implements a full TypeScript demo app that allows sharing of notes between users.

-1. Save the `examples/mrs_notes/app_code/MrsNotesTS` project to disk and open it with VS Code.
+1. Save the following project to disk and open it with VS Code `examples/mrs_notes/app_code/MrsNotesTS`
 2. After the project folder has been opened in VS Code, set the focus to the TERMINAL tab and enter `npm install` to install the required node modules
 3. In the NPM Script View, run the `package.json/build` command that will create a folder called `dist` that contains all files for deployment.
-4. Right click on the `dist` folder in the Folders view.
+4. Right click on the `dist` folder in the Folders view and select `Upload Folder to MySQL REST Service` from the popup menu.
-5. Set the path the app should be using and click `Upload` to upload the files.
+5. In the MRS Static Content Set dialog set the `Request Path` the app should be using, e.g. `/app` and click `Upload` to upload the files to the MRS service.
-6. Open a web browser and access the path specified in the previous step to open the app.
+6. Open a web browser and access the full path specified in the previous step to open the app, e.g. `https://localhost:8443/myService/app/index.html`

 ### MRS Setup and Configuration for the MRS Notes Examples